 Pacers beat sluggish Wizards 105-89

+Tobias Harris missed a shot as time expired, giving the Warriors their eighth victory in 10 games.

+Kevin Durant added 35 points for Golden State to help offset the Clippers’ 78-percent (18 of 23) 3-point shooting.
+Harris led Los Angeles with 32 points, and Lou Williams added 25.

-BOSTON (AP) — Kyrie Irving scored 25 points, Jayson Tatum had 17 and the Boston Celtics ended a three-game skid with a 119-103 victory over the Charlotte Hornets on Sunday night.
+BOSTON (AP) — Kyrie Irving scored 25 points, Jayson Tatum had 17 and Boston beat Charlotte to end a three-game skid

 Al Horford returned after missing seven games with a sore left knee and had 10 points and six rebounds in 19 minutes.
 Marcus Morris had 12 points and eight rebounds.